Subspace method based on neural networks for eigenvalue problems: Subspace method based on neural networks for eigenvalue problems

 For example, for the case of the 2D unit square domain, we can choose $f(\bm x) = x_1x_2(1-x_1)(1-x_2)$.

-If $\Omega$ is unbounded, it is necessary to modify the basis functions to ensure that the modified functions are $L^2$ integrable.
+If $\rm\Omega$ is unbounded, it is necessary to modify the neural network-based functions to ensure that the modified functions are $L^2$ integrable.
 We can achieve this by multiplying $\varphi_i$ by a function $f$ such that

-Since the Hermite-Gauss quadrature scheme are used to numerically approximate the {integrals on unbounded domain} in this paper, we can choose $f(\bm x) = \exp(-\frac{1}{2} \bm x^T\bm x)$.
+Since the Hermite-Gauss quadrature scheme is used to numerically approximate the {integrals on an unbounded domain} in this paper, we can choose $f(\bm x) = \exp(-\frac{1}{2} \bm x^T\bm x)$.

-For simplicity, in the remaining parts of this paper, $\varphi_i$ will refer to the modified basis function $\bar{\varphi}_i$ as described above.
+For simplicity, in the remaining parts of this paper, $\varphi_i$ will refer to the modified neural network-based function $\bar{\varphi}_i$ as described above.